 Webinar 2: 10 March, 13:30-18:00 (CET, Paris, France)

 The second part of the workshop will focus on the proposals being made for European Pharmacopoeia monographs, as well as feedback from industry and regulators.
 This will be followed by presentations considering the potential application of the Approach to other Toxoid Vaccines.
 The session will try to summarise the workshop discussions and there will be a Q&A Session allowing participant’s time to ask their individual questions.

 Who should attend?

-The webinars will be of particular interest to those working in vaccine manufacture and/or involved in the control and licencing of vaccines for veterinary use.
+This virtual workshop (webinar sessions) will be of particular interest to those working in vaccine manufacture and/or involved in the control and licencing of vaccines for veterinary use.